AditiBhandari/south-asia-data-sources/README.md

 ## Economy
 * [Centre for Monitoring Indian Economy](https://www.cmie.com/)

-## Elections
-* [Lok Dhaba](http://lokdhaba.ashoka.edu.in/LokDhaba-Shiny/): Browse and download general and assembly elections data, courtesy of the Trivedi Centre for Political Data at Ashoka University.
-* [Election Commission of India](https://eci.gov.in/statistical-report/statistical-reports/): Download general and assembly election result data, available in PDF and Excel formats.

 ## Energy
 * [Council on Energy, Environment and Water](https://www.ceew.in/publications): A South Asian non-profit policy research institution